terryweiss/ink-collector/README.md

         return row.work.city;
     } );

 	// count by? you betcha
-    // group only the members of company ABC by city var countBy = people.countBy( {"work.company" : "ABC"}, function ( row ) {
+    var countBy = people.countBy( {"work.company" : "ABC"}, function ( row ) {
         return row.work.city;
     } );

-And a all the goodness you would expect like `max`, `min`, `map`, `reduce` and others.
+And all the goodness you would expect like `max`, `min`, `map`, `reduce` and others.
 See the documentation for full juicy details.

 ## Usage ##
 From node: